fenago/puppet-course/quickstart/md/Lab_9.md

 memory, perhaps.
 Obviously, we don\'t want to have to maintain multiple versions of an almost identical config file, each containing a suitable value for all the different sizes of memory we may come across.
-We have a way of obtaining that information directly in Puppet, as we\'ve seen in [Lab
+We have a way of obtaining that information directly in Puppet.
-5],
-[*Variables, expressions, and facts*], and we also have a flexible, powerful database for configuration data, as we saw in [Lab
-6],
-[*Managing data with Hiera*].
-The question is how we can insert this data dynamically into text files.

 ### Puppet template syntax